Slamy/CDi_MiSTer/README.md

 Place `cdi200.rom` as `boot0.rom` in `/media/fat/games/CD-i`.
 Place `zx405042p__cdi_slave_2.0__b43t__zzmk9213.mc68hc705c8a_withtestrom.7206` as `boot1.rom` next to it.

+Save files are stored inside an 8K NvRAM.
+MiSTer will create one save file per CD.
+Whenever the NvRAM state changes, the "User" LED will light up, indicating a change is queued to store.
+When the OSD is opened, the NvRAM will be flushed to SD card.

-The save files containing the NvRAM is compatible with the CD-i emulation of MAME.
+The save files containing the NvRAM are compatible with the CD-i emulation of MAME.

 Digital gamepads, Analog gamepads and mice are supported for use with this core.
 To play a title, load a CD and press on the play button at the start screen.